Relativistic time dilation from a quantum mechanism: Discussion

 We are proposing here a deviation from the usual spacetime picture.
-We propose that the mixture happens in the interaction: time measured from a source that comes from another frame would become distorted.
+We suggest that the mixture happens in the interaction: time measured from a source that comes from another reference frame would become distorted.
 This has an advantage in the sense that it provides a clear explanation of spacetime from the perspective of Quantum Mechanics.
 However, the long-range aim of these inquiries is to provide a coherent theory of Quantum Gravitation.
-In the known theory of General Relativity the concept of spacetime as a field is fundamental.
-The main question that stems from this research is how to build a consistent theory of Gravitation without using spacetime as a field.
-Can General Relativity be rebuilt from Quantum systems without the spacetime field?
-There is reason to believe it can be done, as the equivalence principle is independent of spacetime.
-In other words, the statement that the laws of physics in a coordinate system in uniform acceleration and a stationary coordinate system in a homogeneous gravitational field are equivalent does not imply that physics happens in 4-dimensional spacetime.
+We do not make use of a field in this approach to Special Relativity.
+However, there are important gravitational phenomena that can only be understood with a field, like gravitational waves \cite{ObservationOfAbbott2016}.
+There must be a field of some sort so that information can be transmitted through it.
+It does not conflict with a theory that states that spacetime effects are originated from a QTR mechanism.
+Inclusion of field effects in matter can be made considering QTRs that depend on an interaction with a field i.e. $\hat{Z}_g(\kappa)$ where $\kappa$ is a parameter of a field.
+Perhaps an extension of the transparency effect can help to understand dark matter: the gravitational effects are present but the matter does not interact with anything.
+However, a General theory is needed.
+This is a matter of future study.